 Moreover, when they understand that their mother is working partly to contribute financially to the household, they come to appreciate where the money is coming from and the importance of budgeting and saving.

 Along with the value of money, watching their working mom manage time judiciously makes them value time as well.
 They learn how to prioritize, and pick up valuable time management skills.

 Quality time with mom: Working moms do spend less time with their kids.
 However, the quality of time spent is better than in the case of moms who don't work outside the home.
 This is because working mothers want to make every moment special as they are aware of the need to bond with their children.
 They try to consciously switch off the minute they get home and reconnect with their work or focus on their phones once the kids are in bed.

 Also, working moms tend to manage their time more efficiently.
 They will ensure that they have special chunks of time on weekends and holidays to plan activities with their kids.
 Since they have been away all day, they tend to be more affectionate and loving when they get home.
 In contrast, a stay-at-home mother may reach the end of her tether towards the end of the day.

 Happier mothers make better parents: It might be debatable whether working women are happier than homemakers.
 It depends on many factors, primarily, the temperament of the woman.
 However, it is a given that if a woman is frustrated and depressed because she cannot work for some reason but wants to, she may not make a happy parent.

 There are three reasons working moms may be happier:

-Academics and behavioural problems: A meta-analysis of 69 studies, published by Lucas-Thompson and colleagues (2010) in Psychological Bulletin, found that early maternal employment is not commonly associated with lower academic performance or behaviour problems.
+Academics and behavioral problems: A meta-analysis of 69 studies, published by Lucas-Thompson and colleagues (2010) in Psychological Bulletin, found that early maternal employment is not commonly associated with lower academic performance or behavior problems.